SciCatProject/scicatlive/nobugs_workshop/track1.md

 8. **Update scicatlive's own documentation** to reflect the new default.
 Check it renders at `http://docs.localhost`.

 9. **Lint the change.**
+   (this process is time and resource computing, it can be skipped)

    ```sh
    FIX=true docker compose -f .github/compose.lint.yaml run --rm lintci